-The Coveo Cloud indexing pipeline is the process through which all content retrieved by a source goes before being indexed.
-The items get into the indexing pipeline either from Coveo Cloud source crawlers while the source is indexed (see Rebuild, Rescan, or Refresh operations), or when pushed by a custom process taking advantage of the Push API.
+The Coveo indexing pipeline is the process through which all content retrieved by a source goes before being indexed.
+The items get into the indexing pipeline either from Coveo source crawlers while the source is indexed (see Rebuild, Rescan, or Refresh operations), or when pushed by a custom process taking advantage of the Push API or Stream API.

 For an administrator, a content manager, or a developer, knowing what the indexing pipeline does is useful in cases such as:

 See also About the Indexing Process.

 The indexing pipeline consists of a series of sequential stages illustrated in the following diagram.
-As an administrator or developer, you can control the behavior of stages shown with a bright orange background, but can’t for the other stages.
+As an administrator or developer, you can control the behavior of stages shown with a blue background, but can’t for the other stages.